cocos/cocos-docs/en/cocos-service/agc-remote.md

 ## Developer Guide

 The document refer to AppGallery Connect - [Integrating Remote Configuration](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-remoteconfig-dev-guide).
-JS method calls are subject to this guide and [API documentation](https://docs.cocos.com/service/api/modules/huawei.agc.rc.rcService.html).
+JavaScript method calls are subject to this guide and [API documentation](https://docs.cocos.com/service/api/modules/huawei.agc.rc.rcService.html).

-Because the `apply` from Java SDK returns a object, it cannot be passed in the JS method.
-When Remote Configuration plug-in integrated, the `applyDefault` and `apply` methods from Java SDK are discarded.
-And add the two methods `applyLastFetched` and `fetchAndApply` instead.
+Because the `apply` of the Java SDK returns a object, it cannot be passed in the JavaScript method.
+When Remote Configuration plug-in integrated, the `applyLastFetched` and `fetchAndApply` methods are used instead of the `applyDefault` and `apply` methods of the Java SDK

 ### Setting Parameter Values in Remote Configuration

-Because the `applyDefault` from the Java SDK is discarded, all default configurations should be written in `/res/xml/remote_config.xml`.
+All default configurations should be configured in the `/res/xml/remote_config.xml` file.

 ### Fetching Parameter Values from Remote Configuration